foziamehtab/Python-Project/README.md

-Amazon Data Analyis using Pandas, Seaborn and matplotlib
+Amazon Online Sales Data Analyis using Pandas, Seaborn and matplotlib